 "You're sure?"

-The other witch nodded.
-She looked at Xander.
+Willow nodded then looked at Xander.
 "Can we borrow your car?"

-"I'll drive you," he offered.
+"I'll drive you," he said.

 "Anya, why does an ex-demon want to get married in a church?"
 Xander rolled his eyes.
 "Poor Spike can't come in if you do that."
 He didn't sound very broken up at the thought.